← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 Level 6 Heading (h6)

 Headings of varying sizes are useful for dividing a page into sections and subsections (and subsubsections, and so on).
 To further divide different parts of a document, designers can separate sections with a horizontal line using the <hr> tag (where hr stands for horizontal rule).
 Note that there is no closing tag corresponding to the <hr> tag.
-EXAMPLE 2.4 below shows a page divided into sections with lines and headings.
+EXAMPLE 2.4 below shows a document divided into sections with lines and headings.

 Lists